GRAINS-Soy futures ease on outlook for rain to aid South America crops

 By Tom Polansek

-CHICAGO, Jan 14 (Reuters) - Chicago Board of Trade soybean futures on Friday slumped to their lowest price in more than a week under continued pressure from forecasts for rain in dry South American growing belts, analysts said.
+CHICAGO, Jan 14 (Reuters) - Chicago Board of Trade soybean futures slumped on Friday to their lowest price in more than a week under continued pressure from forecasts for rain in dry South American growing areas, analysts said.

-Soybean futures have pulled back about 3% since reaching July highs a week ago on concerns about crop losses due to dryness in southern Brazil and Argentina.
-Corn futures, meanwhile, have dropped about 4% from a six-month high reached last month.
+Soybean futures have retreated about 3% since reaching July highs a week ago on concerns about dryness reducing harvests in southern Brazil and Argentina.

-Corn futures on Friday rebounded after matching their lowest price in more than a week.

-"Prices have dipped to levels that represent good value especially if the weather in South America returns to hot and dry after next week's expected rainfall and temperature moderation," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage in Iowa.

 "We were looking at a bigger drop in South American soybean production but with the recent weather outlook it might not be as bad as expected earlier," said Ole Houe, director of advisory services at agriculture brokerage IKON Commodities in Sydney.